19 Best Countries to Visit in Europe

-Ah, Europe.
-Just thinking about visiting this continent can cause the body to involuntarily relax.
-It's a land frozen in time, highlighted by meticulously preserved buildings, some of which date back to the Neolithic Age.
-Europe's best countries feature magnificent mountain ranges, deep gorges, and verdant countryside.
-This is where trips go to turn into vacations.
+Europe is a land frozen in time, highlighted by meticulously preserved buildings, some of which date back to the Neolithic Age.
+In addition to historic structures, Europe's best countries feature magnificent mountain ranges, deep gorges, and verdant countryside.
+This is where trips go to turn into vacations you'll dream about for years to come.

 Then there's the food.
 Yum!
 It's hard to beat the gastronomic delights found in the best countries in Europe.
 From the creamiest of French delicacies to the tastiest Swiss chocolates to the most delicious Italian pasta dishes, Europe's varied cuisines may be the best to ever grace your lips.